surmwill/recycler_unity/README.md

 The entry starts in 1.

-The process of binding moves the entry from 1 -> 2, 3, or 4.
+The process of binding/rebinding moves the entry from 1 -> 2, 3, or 4.

-While active the entry fluctuates between states 2, 3, and 4.
+While active, the entry fluctuates between states 2, 3, and 4.

-Once the entry moves too far offscreen it will move from state 3 or 4 -> 1.
+Once the entry moves too far offscreen, it will move from state 3 or 4 -> 1.

+The cycle repeats.

 ### RecalculateDimensions
 ```